 - Have a fruity drink on a warm, sunny beach.

-If you think your travel plans may be too complicated, feel free to send me an email for my next Travel Hacking Case Study, and I’ll see if I can get you your next free vacation.
+If you think your travel plans may be too complicated, feel free to send me an email for my next Travel Rewards Case Study, and I’ll see if I can get you your next free vacation.

 Comments: Have you used rewards points to travel for free?
 What are your favorite ways to earn miles/points?
 Anyone here used the tricks above to get to Hawaii?